 - Time and patience usually pay off for those who stay in the area at this time - further river crossings often occur but the exact time and place is impossible to predict.
 Sometimes the herds bunch together on the riverbank for days before they start to cross.
 You need a bit of luck to witness a river crossing!

 - The larger herds start to make their way back from the north

-- The migration continues southwards across the plains
+- The migration continues southwards across the Serengeti toward the southern plains

 - Once more, the migration cycle begins anew

 - This is a less crowded time to visit Tanzania